 Investigating early onset macular degeneration

-Creating eye cell models from patients with early onset macular degeneration to better understand causes and possible treatments for both early onset macular disease (EOMD) and age-related macular disease (AMD).
+Creating eye cell models from patients with early onset macular degeneration to better understand causes and possible treatments for both early onset macular degeneration (EOMD) and age-related macular degeneration (AMD).

 See our other projects